Chart Color Schemes

 The educational profile of Nimbin exceeds national averages, with above-average qualification levels and academic performance metrics

-The area's university qualification rate is 30.1% among residents aged 15+, exceeding the SA3 area average of 20.9% and the Rest of NSW average of 21.3%.
-Bachelor degrees are the most prevalent at 21.3%, followed by postgraduate qualifications (5.3%) and graduate diplomas (3.5%).
-Vocational credentials are also prominent, with 40.7% of residents aged 15+ holding such qualifications - advanced diplomas account for 14.1% and certificates for 26.6%.
+The area's educational profile is notable regionally, with university qualification rates of 30.1% among residents aged 15+, surpassing the SA3 area average of 20.9% and that of Rest of NSW at 21.3%.
+Bachelor degrees are most prevalent at 21.3%, followed by postgraduate qualifications (5.3%) and graduate diplomas (3.5%).
+Vocational credentials are prominent, with 40.7% of residents aged 15+ holding such qualifications – advanced diplomas account for 14.1% and certificates for 26.6%.

 Frequently Asked Questions - Education